Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: I. INTRODUCTION

-Nuclear SIDIS experiments have been performed in fixed-target conditions in facilities (experimental setups) such as the Stanford Linear Accelerator Center - SLAC, CERN Super Proton Synchrotron - SPS, Deutsches Elektronen Synchrotron - DESY (HERMES) and Thomas Jefferson National Accelerator facility - Jefferson Lab (CLAS).
-The study of nuclear SIDIS with fully identified final state hadrons began with the HERMES program, which published a series of papers between 2001 and 2011~\cite{5ea5598ca62d4b039b6f3ff52e9f0923,AIRAPETIAN200337,HERMES:2007,HERMES:2005mar,HERMES:2009uge,HERMES:2011qjb}, opening an era of quantitative studies of color propagation and hadron formation using nuclei as spatial analyzers.
-Multiplicity ratios were presented for various identified hadrons ($\pi^{\pm}$, $\pi^{0}$, $K^{\pm}$, $p$, $\bar{p}$) first as one-fold functions of $\nu$, $Q^2$, $z$ or $p_T^2$, and later, in the final paper of this series, as two-fold differentials for charged hadrons.
-The one- and two-fold hadron production data off nuclei can be described with some level of success by models~\cite{Kopeliovich_2004,Guiot_2020,Gallmeister_2008,Falter_2006,Falter_2004,Falter:2003nx, Falter_2004a, Wang_2002, Osborne_2002, Chang_2014,PhysRevLett.99.152301,Zhang_2007,Wang_2002a, Kang_2016,Brooks_2021} using two in-medium ingredients: (1) quark energy loss and (2) interactions of forming hadrons with the nuclear medium.
-Most models are based on only one of these ingredients, or they add these two ingredients classically.
-However, one model invoking interference processes gave qualitative indications that quantum mechanical effects could also play a role~\cite{Kopeliovich_2008}.
-The final HERMES paper of this series~\cite{HERMES:2011qjb} underlines the importance of multi-differential cross sections, since charged-hadron multiplicity data displays nontrivial features that cannot be captured by a one-dimensional description, particularly for the baryons.
+Nuclear SIDIS experiments have been performed in fixed-target conditions in facilities such as SLAC, CERN (SPS), DESY (HERMES) and Jefferson Lab (CLAS).
+The study of nuclear SIDIS with fully identified final state hadrons began with the HERMES program, which published a series of papers between 2001 and 2011~\cite{5ea5598ca62d4b039b6f3ff52e9f0923,AIRAPETIAN200337,HERMES:2007,HERMES:2005mar, HERMES:2009uge,HERMES:2011qjb}, opening an era of quantitative studies of color propagation and hadron formation using nuclei as spatial analyzers.
+The one- and two-fold differential hadron production data off nuclei can be described with some level of success by models~\cite{Kopeliovich_2004,Guiot_2020,Gallmeister_2008,Falter_2006,Falter_2004,Falter:2003nx,Falter_2004a,Wang_2002,Osborne_2002,Chang_2014,PhysRevLett.99.152301,Zhang_2007,Wang_2002a,Kang_2016,Kopeliovich_2008,Brooks_2021} using two in-medium ingredients: (1) quark energy loss and (2) interactions of forming hadrons with the nuclear medium.
+The final HERMES paper ~\cite{HERMES:2011qjb} underlines the importance of multi-differential cross sections, since charged-hadron multiplicity data displays nontrivial features that cannot be captured by a one-dimensional description, particularly for the baryons.
 A comprehensive review can be found in Ref.~\cite{cite-key}.
-One-, two- and three-fold measurements of $R_{h}$ for identified hadrons were reported by CLAS experiments ~\cite{Daniel:2011nq, PhysRevLett.130.142301,CLAS:2021jhm}.
+One-, two- and three-fold differential measurements of $R_{h}$ for identified hadrons were reported by CLAS experiments ~\cite{Daniel:2011nq, PhysRevLett.130.142301,CLAS:2021jhm}.